CareShield Life Guide 2024: What It Is & How to Make the Most of It

 2025 $662

-From 2026 onwards, CareShield Life payouts will be adjusted depending on recommendations following a review.
+From 2026 onwards, CareShield Life payouts will be adjusted depending on recommendations following a review of the premium adjustments based on factors like:

-However, once you make a successful claim or hit the age of 67, whichever is earlier, your CareShield Life payout amounts will be fixed and therefore no longer rise.
+However, once you make a successful claim or hit the age of 67 years old, whichever is earlier, your CareShield Life payout amounts will be fixed.

-Under the default CareShield Life scheme, monthly payouts are rather low. $612/month only sounds decent if you’re young and merely temporarily disabled, and can go back to work once you recover.
+Under the default CareShield Life scheme, monthly payouts are rather low. $612 a month only sounds decent if you’re young and temporarily disabled, with the option to return to work once you recover.

-However, if you’re in old age and going to be disabled for the foreseeable future, it’s pretty dismal.
+However, if you’re old and going to be disabled for the long term, it’s pretty dismal.
 Especially since the amount remains fixed once you start receiving payouts.

 • They make it easier to qualify for disability income by lowering the number of ADLs from 3 to 2 (or even 1)